Strunzdesign/snet-gateway/doc/protocol.md

 transmission and to acknowledge received data frames.

 This scheme has some serious design issues:
-- Using HDLC-based framing above of TCP adds minimal benefit but lots of unnecessary complexity.
+- Using HDLC-based framing above of TCP adds no benefit but unnecessary complexity.
 The main feature of the escaping scheme of HDLC is the ability to synchronize on a given stream of bytes.
 As TCP operates in a connection-oriented way, such a synchronization is not necessary as the receiver is automatically synchronized.
 - The escaping scheme requires both the sender and the receiver to have a look of each byte in order to escape and deescape it properly.
 This adds complexity to the handling of the byte stream.
-- The worst point to mention is the introduced command/response scheme: for each data frame sent to the gateway the gateway must immediately reply with an acknowledgement frame.
-This acknowledgement frame must arrive at the gateway client within two seconds in order to avoid timeout issues.
+- The worst point to mention is the introduced command/response scheme: for each command frame sent to the gateway the gateway must immediately reply with a response frame.
+This response frame must arrive at the gateway client within two seconds in order to avoid timeout issues.
 Thus, it is **not possible** that a gateway stops reading from a TCP connection in cases of a congestion, as that would break the existing legacy gateway clients.
-- To summarize, the legacy protocol is **not capable of flow and congestion control**.
+- To summarize, the legacy *escaping-based framing mode* is **not capable of flow and congestion control**.

 ***WARNING*** The *escaping-based framing mode* is **DEPCRECATED**.
 Please, **DO NOT** consider it for any development of subsequent gateway clients!
 Always use the *length-based framing mode* instead!

 ### Recommended: the length-based framing mode
 The *length-based framing mode* is the successor of the *escaping-based framing mode* and is the recommended